i0b/sixthsense-socu/README.md

  * No authorization is implemented -- Administrator party, everybody can read/write everything

+Here is an example of how to start the SOCU:

 	export SOCU_URI="http://socu.creal.de/api/v1/"
 	node socu.js

+In a separate Shell session:

 	/bin/ksh cpu.sh -c -s $SOCU_URI
 	/bin/ksh cpu.sh -l -s $SOCU_URI